ibrahimqandeel/character-management-frontend/README.md

 ## Running the application locally

+This project is depending on character-managment project as a backend, so it's mandatory to deploy character-managment at first. follow deployment steps here https://github.com/ibrahimqandeel/character-management/blob/master/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.rakuten.challenge.CharacterManagementFrontendApplication` class from your IDE.

 - Download the zip or clone the Git repository.